 About the Program

 The capstone of CMT’s programming is the Main-stage Summer Musical: a five-week musical theatre intensive during which students ages 7-17 learn how to put on a full-scale Broadway musical complete with elaborate sets, period-costumes, intricate lighting design, and a live orchestra.
 Typically, each production casts 65-85 students who live within a 40-mile radius of Bartlesville, OK.
+Cast members must be ages 7-17 on the July 31 following the production, i.e. a cast member must turn 18 years old on Aug.
+1 or later after the production.

 Each year, CMT hires different artistic staff from theatres across the US who have garnered national exposure to serve as directors, music directors, and choreographers for the Main-stage Summer Musical.
 These industry professionals provide a high-quality educational experience for cast members while exposing them to different directors, a variety of directing styles, and ensure fair and unbiased casting.

-Auditions are hosted early in the calendar year.
 Rehearsals begin in June and the musical is produced at the Bartlesville Community Center in July.
 CMT alumni also return to support artistic staff and assist with the intensive.
 By giving back to our community through their own leadership, expertise, and personal experience, our alumni help further our legacy and create a close-knit community.

 About the Production